-Reign of the Gupta Ruler Territories under the Gupta Empire
+Reign of the Gupta Ruler Territories under the Gupta Empire/ Gupta Empire Geography-

 Chandragupta-I (320-335 CE) Acquired the Lichchhavi dynasty Kingdom by virtue of his marriage to the Lichchhavi Princess.
-It comprised of area stretching from Ganges River to Prayaga (modern day Allahabad)
+It comprised of an area stretching from Ganges River to Prayaga (modern-day Allahabad)

-Samudragupta (332- 375 AD) Invaded kingdoms like Ahichchhatra, Padmavati, the Malwas, Yaudheyas, the Arjunayanas, the Maduras and Abhiras.
-The empire extended from the Himalayas to River Narmada and from Brahmaputra to Yamuna.
+Samudragupta (332- 375 AD) Invaded kingdoms like Ahichchhatra, Padmavati, the Malwas, Yaudheyas, the Arjunayanas, the Maduras, and Abhiras.
+The empire extended from the Himalayas to River Narmada and from the Brahmaputra to the Yamuna.